-Happy Mamas is a sweet rhythmic read, written by Kathleen T. Pelley (author of The Giant King), about what makes ALL mamas - animals and humans - the most happy!
+Happy Mamas - a multi-award-winning sweet rhythmic read - written by Kathleen T. Pelley (author of The Giant King) about what makes ALL mamas, both animals and humans, the most happy!
 A darling bedtime book for the young.
 Also in Spanish.
 Download a wonderful activity guide here for your class or children at home.
 It includes lots of story-time ideas, a song, cut-out finger puppets, memory game, coloring pages, and bookmarks.

 KIRKUS BOOK REVIEW -